-A false rumor has circulated that confuses the criminal prosecution in the District of Nevada (United States v.
-John Edwards, et al., 2:09-CR-00132-RLH-RJJ) with a civil suit out of the Central District of California that has now been dismissed (David Anderson, et al., v.
+Please be aware that the criminal prosecution in the District of Nevada (United States v.
+John Edwards, et al., 2:09-CR-00132-RLH-RJJ) is separate from and unrelated to a civil suit in the Central District of California that has now been dismissed (David Anderson, et al., v.
 Christopher Cox, et al., 8:10-CV-00031-JVS-MLG).
-In Anderson, the plaintiffs allege that the SEC and other agencies of the U.S. Government conducted a sting operation against "illegitimate brokers, dealers, market makers, hedge funds, and other persons and entities that had engaged in naked short selling of CMKM Diamonds Inc. stock.”
-Anderson Rev. First Amended Complaint, p.
-17, para.
-48. Essentially, the Anderson case involved allegations against an entire industry.
+In Anderson, the plaintiffs alleged that the SEC and other agencies of the U.S. Government conducted a sting operation against "illegitimate brokers, dealers, market makers, hedge funds, and other persons and entities that had engaged in naked short selling of CMKM Diamonds Inc. Stock."
+Essentially, the Anderson case involved allegations against an entire industry.

 On March 24, 2010, the grand jury returned a sealed Second Superseding Indictment which added the following defendants: Jeffrey Turino, Nickolaj Vissokovsky and Jeffrey Mitchell.
 In addition, several new charges were added, alleging that certain defendants engaged in a conspiracy to conduct an enterprise engaged in a pattern of racketeering activity, a conspiracy to sell unregistered securities and to commit securities fraud and a conspiracy to commit money laundering.
 On May 6, 2010, the Second Superseding Indictment was unsealed.